TanYa-Go/Movie-Quiz/README.md

 ### **Devices**
   * Firstly I was testing responsiveness with Google Chrome developer tools throught the project developement
   * I then used the app called **Responsively** to double check how the app looks on different devices.
 I was able to choose many different devices and see the app in lanscape and portrait mode.
 The app in intended to be played in the portrait mode on portable devices.
-Landacape mode can be used however the user needs to scroll up and down to play which contributes to a bad user experience and its not recommended.
+Landscape mode can be used, however the user needs to scroll up and down to play which contributes to a bad user experience and its not recommended.
   * I have also tested the app on the following actual devices:
     * iPhone 6
     * iPhone 11
     * Samsung A40
     * Samsung A51
     * A1 Alpha 20+
-    * Laptop Lenove 17"
+    * Laptop Lenovo G780 17"
     * LG Screen 23"

 ### **Verdict**